 Income Taxes - Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 A valuation allowance is recorded for deferred tax assets if it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 As of December 31, 2022 and December 31, 2021, the Company has recorded a full valuation allowance against its deferred tax assets.
 The Company recognizes the effect of income tax positions only if it is more likely than not that those positions will be sustained.
 Recognized income tax positions are measured at the largest amount that has a greater than 50% likelihood of being realized.
-Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
-The Company records interest related to unrecognized tax benefits in interest expense and penalties in income tax expense.
+Changes in recognized tax benefits in interest expense and penalties in income tax expense.